Le Cercle

-Le Cercle is a secretive, invitation-only foreign policy forum.
-Its focus has been opposing communism and, in the 1970s and 1980s, supporting apartheid when the group had intimate ties with and funding from South Africa.
+Le Cercle is an invitation-only foreign policy forum.
+Initially its focus was opposing communism and, in the 1970s and 1980s, supporting apartheid when the group had intimate ties with and funding from South Africa.
 The group was described by British Conservative MP Alan Clark as "an Atlanticist society of right-wing dignitaries".

+As an elite conference, it is comparable to the Bilderberg meeting, but it is considered more secret and has no public and little media presence.
+Only selected and invited members are admitted to the meeting, and they are obliged to maintain secrecy.

+Agenda items and lists of participants are not published.
+Members include diplomats, high-ranking politicians, journalists, businessman, intelligence agents, civil servants, members of the high nobility and other influential personalities.